everledger/fabkit/README.md

 instantiate_chaincode
 ```

+Run `./run.sh help` for the complete list of functionalities.

 ## Upgrade chaincode
 Run the following command in order to install and instantiate a new version of the chaincode:
 ```bash